Bruce Stevenson is in constant dialogue with insurers as they respond to the challenges we have all faced over the last few weeks.

-As members of British Insurance Brokers’ Association (BIBA) and founding members of the UNA Alliance of independent brokers, we have lobbied insurers to allow greater flexibility with renewal dates and extensions of cover where there are delays in obtaining quotations or renewal instructions from our clients and will continue to do so.
+As members of British Insurance Brokers’ Association (BIBA) and founding members of the UNA Alliance, we have lobbied insurers to allow greater flexibility with renewal dates and extensions of cover where there are delays in obtaining quotations or renewal instructions from our clients and will continue to do so.

 We have also spoken to insurers about the possibility of payment holidays, the insurance implications for delaying statutory inspections of lifting equipment and pressure vessels, furloughed employees, and SORN vehicles to name but a few topics.